 Official Trailer (Switch version, but practically the same game):

 Despite its rather steep learning curve and love of screwing you over, Townsmen – A Kingdom Rebuilt is a really good resource management game.
-The tutorial is about as close to an actual story as you’ll get, but each of the 26 scenarios has their own self-contained narrative which is displayed through character interactions and unique tasks you must complete.
+The tutorial is about as close to an actual story as you’ll get, but each of the 26 scenarios has its own self-contained narrative which is displayed through character interactions and unique tasks you must complete.
 The game is quite tricky, even in the tutorial, as not everything is explained very well and once you get stuck in a cycle of poverty, it’s very hard to get back out.
 However, if you have a lot of patience and time on your hands, there are countless hours of fun to be had here as you work your way through everything the game has to offer.

 Whether you’re looking for a new strategic resource management game to play at your desk or on your couch, Townsmen – A Kingdom Rebuilt works perfectly with both the Keyboard and Mouse or Game Controllers as the UI alters accordingly to offer the best experience.
 Also, if you already own the original 2016 game then you’ll get this remastered version for free upon release!